-The 883-page Senate Bill 3548 (it was 240 pages last weekend before House Speaker Nancy Pelosi released her 1,540 page version of the bill), the largest historic emergency relief bill in U.S. history also provides $349 billion for business assistance loans which non-profits and churches can qualify for payroll, mortgages/rent, and utilities (with this amount forgiven as a grant instead of as a loan, if employees are retained and not let go).
+The 883-page measure (it was 240 pages last weekend before House Speaker Nancy Pelosi released her 1,540 page version of the bill), the largest historic emergency relief bill in U.S. history also provide $349 billion for business assistance loans which non-profits and churches can qualify for payroll, mortgages/rent, and utilities (with this amount forgiven as a grant instead of as a loan, if employees are retained and not let go).

-Four Republican (Senators: Lindsey Graham (R-SC); Tim Scott (R-SC); Ben Sasse (R-NE); ;and Rick Scott R-FL) have warned that the extra $600/week provision could cause employers to fire employees and all allows workers to earn possibly more than what they would receive in their jobs through regular wages.
-However, Democrats (including Senator Bernie Sanders, D-VT) spoke strongly against their objection and the White House is now refuting that Americans will get paid more than they normally earn.
+Four Republican Senators: Lindsey Graham (R-SC); Tim Scott (R-SC); Ben Sasse (R-NE); ;and Rick Scott (R-FL) have warned that the extra $600/week provision could cause employers to fire employees and all allows workers to earn possibly more than what they would receive in their jobs through regular wages.
+However, Democrats (including Senator Bernie Sanders, D-VT) spoke strongly against their objections.

 The Senate relief bill also does the following:

-- $500 billion for corporations in hard-hit industries to stay in business (with no corporate buy backs and tough limits on executive salaries);
+- $500 billion for corporations to stay in business;

 - $240 billion in overall healthcare relief;